 In the summer months the gardens are also beautiful and fantastic to enjoy – settle down with a picnic or play a game of croquet.
 With informative and passionate staff and volunteers to guide you around The Red House, you are guaranteed to have a delightful time.

 Take a stroll along The Britten Trail to discover Britten’s Aldeburgh – locations which nurtured and inspired his music, as well as places which feature significantly in his life such as The Moot Hall where Britten received the Freedom of the Borough in 1962 and Aldeburgh Parish Church, where Britten is buried.
 Walk along the shingle beach out of the town and up to Maggi Hambling’s Scallop, a tribute to the composer set on the coastline he loved.

 Britten remains one of England’s most celebrated and loved composers, and his musical achievements are strongly celebrated in Suffolk today.
-The Red House is open from 1st February to 27th March from 1pm to 4pm Tuesday to Friday during the low season.
-The high season starts on 28th March with The Red House open from 1pm to 5pm Tuesday to Saturday until 28th October.
-Site admission is £5 (valid for one year) and free for under those under sixteen.
-Guided tours are available for an additional £2.50.
+The Red House is open from 1st March to 27th October from 1pm to 5pm Tuesday to Sundays (last admission 4pm).
+Site admission is £8 (valid for one year) and free for under those under 16.